zayyehtut/shadcn-import-helper/README.md

 - Installs multiple components at once
 - Configurable component folder and import detection
 - Status bar item for easy access to pending component installations
-- Currently supports npm for component installation (support for pnpm and Bun coming soon)
+- Supports npm, pnpm, and Bun for component installation
+- Workspace-wide scanning for shadcn component imports
+- Caching of installed components for improved performance

 ## Installation